-The World Social Forum (WSF) is a process of global convergence founded in Brazil in 2001 under the slogan “Another World is Possible.”
-From its roots in the anti-globalization movement, World Social Forums have provided a space for activists from all over the world to meet, debate and discuss strategies.
-The events have been crucial in building global movements against war, poverty and environmental destruction.
-Click here to read the Charter of Principles and a chronology of dates and locations of annual World Social Forums.
+The World Social Forum (WSF) is a process of global convergence founded in Brazil in 2001 under the slogan: “Another World is Possible.”
+Born out of the anti-globalization movement, WSF’s have provided a space for people from all over the world to meet, debate, and discuss strategies and alternatives to neoliberal policy.
+These convergences have birthed movements against war, poverty and environmental destruction.
+Click here to read the Charter of Principles and a chronology of dates and locations of annual WSF’s.

 Grassroots Global Justice Alliance (GGJ) was born through conversations at the WSF to strengthen national grassroots movements and enable them to engage with international social movements to collectively confront neoliberal global policies.
 GGJ was the core group in the National Planning Committee in 2005.
 We stepped down from the committee in 2013 to focus on building the Climate Justice Alliance and the World March of Women US chapter.
 GGJ still serves on the International Council and continues to organize delegations to the WSF process.

 Other movement formations advanced by the USF process include: the National Domestic Workers Alliance, Excluded Workers Congress, Solidarity Economy Network, Climate Justice Alliance (CJA), and Media Action Grassroots Network.
 The Climate Space began in 2013, and it has evolved into an ongoing global people’s climate process through a network of 30 international organizations like ATTAC France, Indigenous Environmental Network, La Vía Campesina, Polaris Institute, World March of Women, and others.